 CCPA stands for the California Consumer Privacy Act, said to be the United States’ most stringent privacy law.

-California will become the first state to roll out such expansive data protection regulation, when it comes into effect on January 1, 2020.
+California will become the first state to roll out such expansive data protection regulation when it comes into effect on Jan.
+1, 2020.

-Since GDPR (General Data Protection Regulation) – which marked the biggest change to EU data protection law in 20 years – we’re seeing a global shift to better personal data protection.
+Since GDPR (General Data Protection Regulation) was implemented – which marked the biggest change to EU data protection law in 20 years – we’re seeing a global shift to better personal data protection.

 In fact, the CCPA shares similar principles to GDPR – especially when it comes to extensive rights for individuals, and extraterritorial scope.